ramalamadingdong/rubik.github.io/docs/edge_impulse.md

 To double check your device is connected to Edge Impulse, go to your Edge Impulse project and click __Devices__.
 You should see Rubik Pi 3 listed as one of your devices.
 You will only see your device under devices if you have created an impulse in your project.

 6. __Run your Impulse__
-To run an Impulse on your Rubik Pi device, run the command
+To run an Impulse on your Rubik Pi device, run the command:
 ```bash
 $ edge-impulse-linux-runner
 ```